KongBoje/Hand-in-4-Ionic/README.md

 Cordova or PhoneGap act as a common interface that can be used to expose native functionality.

+Accessing native phone features like location and the calendar is possible through the use of Cordova plugins.

 >## Explain, using an example you have implemented, the "fundamentals" of an Ionic application.

 Ionic uses AngularJS and Cordova to create Hybrid Apps, for the styling of this app Ionic uses CSS and JavaScript like BootStrap does.
-When creating the HTML for a the app, Ionic specific directives is used like this.
+When creating the HTML for the app, Ionic specific directives is used like this.

 ```
   <ion-side-menu side="left">